Skip to content

 Professor, Psychiatry and Behavioral Sciences; Director, mHealth for Mental Health Program; Director, BRiTE Center

 Dr. Ben-Zeev is a Clinical Psychologist who specializes in the development and evaluation of technology-based approaches in the study, assessment, treatment, and prevention of psychopathology.
 His team works on illness self-management apps for people with serious mental illness, mobile sensing technology and applications of Natural Language Processing (NLP) in symptom detection and intervention, social media outreach to people who experience psychosis, clinical texting interventions, and development and assessment of Mobile Health (mHealth) strategies for use in low and middle-income countries and other underserved settings.
-Current global mental health projects include work in Ghana, Nigeria, and Jordan.
+Current global mental health projects include work in Ghana and Nigeria.

 Amritha Bhat, MD, MPH